 Both these conditions of the plot and meaning behind the building determined the strategy of the project.
 In such and environment, it is possible to consider the least intrusive approach, a discrete object within its context.
 Contrarily we define the project by the content- the paintings of the artist, foregoing the container- the form of the building.

 The scheme is conceived as a simple block inserted into the forest landscape.
 It is through the inspirations of the artist’s work within that its compact figure twists in contrast: its façade becomes a vibrant skin formed by polygonal pieces of metal mesh.
 The distortions of the facade reflect an angular energy that carries through from both the arrangement and geometry of the spaces within.

-The inside of the building is organized around a bright atrium that works as a central lobby connecting and distributing all other program.
+The inside of the building is organised around a bright atrium that works as a central lobby connecting and distributing the program.
 The main stairway brings the visitors up to the top floor from where they can spiral down through the exhibition halls.
-The research center and administrative facilities are located on ground and upper floors with a connection to each other on the north side of the site.
-The museum is complete with a roof terrace and small cafeteria from which it offers views toward a nearby lake and surrounding landscape.
+The research centre and administrative facilities are located on the ground and upper floors with a connection to each other on the north side of the site.
+The museum is complete with a roof terrace and small cafeteria from which it offers views of a nearby lake and surrounding landscape.